Apple’s New Email Policy: What’s Going to Change and How to Build an Effective Email Marketing Campaign During a High-Privacy Era

 Personal User Data

-As a part of their high-privacy mail campaign, Apple will close access to some data regarding each user’s online activity.
+As a part of their high-privacy mail campaign, Apple closed access to some data regarding each user’s online activity.
 We’re talking about:

 What type of device was used to open the letter;